JeremyHeleine/WP-Photo-Sphere/README.md

 By default, panoramas are automatically animated after 2000 milliseconds, but you can change this with the anim_after attribute.
 You can also deactivate the animation with the value -1.
 For example: `[sphere 42 anim_after="5000"]` or `[sphere 42 anim_after="-1"]`.

+You can set the animation speed with the anim_speed attribute.
+It accepts six units: revolutions per minute/second (rpm/rps), degrees per minute/second (dpm/dps) or radians per minute/second (rad per minute/second).
+The default speed can be set in the options page.
+Example: `[sphere 42 anim_speed="10rpm"]`.

 With the autoload attribute, a panorama will start automatically after the page has loaded.
 For example: `[sphere 42 autoload]` or `[sphere 42 width="300" height="150" autoload]`.

 ## License